doc4d/docs/docs/settings/general.md

 $rect:=cs.eGeometry._Rectangle.new(10;20)
 ```

-#### Hidden class inheritance and code completion

-When working with [built components](../Desktop/building.md#build-component) (.4dz files), the non-hidden functions inside a parent class (including getter and setters) appear as suggestions when you use code completion with its child class.

-For example, imagine that your component has a hidden class called `_Person` and a class called `Teacher` that [inherits](../Concepts/classes.md#inheritance) from `_Person`.

-When using code completion with `Teacher`, the functions inside `_Person` appear as suggestions and their syntax is displayed as contextual help.
+> Non-hidden functions inside a hidden class appear as suggestions when you use code completion with a class that [inherits](../Concepts/classes.md#inheritance) from it.
+For example, if a component has a `Teacher` class that inherits from a `_Person` class, code completion for `Teacher` suggests non-hidden functions from `_Person` and their syntax is displayed as contextual help.